niHonkage/DocsLearning/en/guides/application-orchestrate/llms-use-faq.md

 ### 19. How can I set my own created app as an app template?

 The ability to set your own created app as a template is currently not supported.
-The existing templates are provided by Fusionworks officially for cloud version users' reference.
+The existing templates are provided by FusionWorks officially for cloud version users' reference.
 If you are using the cloud version, you can add apps to your workspace or customize them to make your own after modifications.
-If you are using the community version and need to create more app templates for your team, you may consult our business team to obtain paid technical support: [business@fusionworks.ai](mailto:business@fusionworks.ai)
+If you are using the community version and need to create more app templates for your team, you may consult our business team to obtain paid technical support: [business@FusionWorks.ai](mailto:business@FusionWorks.ai)

 ### 20.502 Bad Gateway